EliasTheGrandMasterOfMistakes/turnip-builds/README.md

  Mesa3D as default support multiple platforms in common code, this include Android Platform.
 Turnip to be supported in Android that is a different platform needs to use KGSL that is a Kernel Driver Qualcoom Layer for Adreno GPUs.

-## Why Turnip is better for emulators or Termux Games usage?
+## Why Turnip is better  emulators or Termux Games usage?

   Different from Qualcomm Proprietary Drivers that targets Android, Turnip reaches Linux and Chromeos in Mind, this means that is trying to expose all necessary capabilities that a Linux Desktop or Linux Mobile environment depends to use.